abhishektripathi24/platform-setup/kubernetes/README.md

         # List tags of a repository
         curl https://<registry-server-ip>:8080/v2/<repo-name>/tags/list
         ```
-    * Delete repositories and tags of the images
+    * Delete repositories and tags of the images in the registry
         ```bash
         # Remove the repository or the manifests/tags to be deleted
         Removed dir /var/lib/registry/docker/registry/v2/repositories/[name]/_manifests/tags/[associatedTags]